Common Database Mistakes and How to Avoid Them

 How to Avoid It:

-- Use Environment Variables: Store database credentials in environment variables or configuration files outside your codebase.
+- Use Environment Variables: Store sensitive information like database credentials in environment variables or a secure secrets manager.

 7. Failing to Plan for Scalability